naturalis/barcode_validator/README.md

 python -m barcode_validator [options]
 ```

-Below are detailed examples for common use cases, particularly for the **BGE (Bioscan Genomics Europe)** and
+Below are detailed examples for common use cases, particularly for the **BGE (Biodiversity Genomics Europe)** and
 **ARISE** projects.

 #### BGE Use Case: Structural and Taxonomic Validation with Assembly Triage

-The BGE use case involves validating sequences from multiple assembly attempts per specimen, selecting the best valid
+The BGE use case involves validating sequences from multiple genome skimming assembly attempts per specimen, selecting
-sequence per specimen, and performing taxonomic validation using the Galaxy BLAST web service.
+the best valid sequence per specimen, and performing taxonomic validation using the Galaxy BLAST web service.

 **Input requirements:**
 - FASTA file with sequences where IDs are formatted as `processID_assemblyAttemptID`